fbpx Press Release: CIRCA Presents Hetain Patel, Baa’s House 11 | CIRCA 20:21

 Now in its fourteenth year, the Award has built an enviable reputation for spotting rising stars of the UK art world.
 Previously shortlisted artists include Lawrence Abu Hamdan, Oreet Ashery, Duncan Campbell, Monster Chetwynd, Luke Fowler, Imran Perretta, Charlotte Prodger, Laure Prouvost, Elizabeth Price, James Richards, and Project Art Works all of whom went on to be shortlisted for or to win the Turner Prize.

-FILM LONDON
+ABOUT FILM LONDON

 Film London is the capital’s screen industries agency.
 We connect ideas, talent and finance to develop a pioneering creative culture in the city that delivers success in film, television, animation, games and beyond.
 We work to sustain, promote and develop London as a global content production hub, support the development of the city’s new and emerging filmmaking talent and invest in a diverse and rich film culture.
 Funded by the Mayor of London and the National Lottery through the BFI, we also receive support from Arts Council England, ScreenSkills and the Heritage Lottery Fund.